quang13542/Production_Crops_Livestock/README.md

 # HOW TO INSTALL (in Windows)

 * Install Java 8
 * Download Apache Spark in [here](https://spark.apache.org/downloads.html) and install it in local machine.
+The version of Spark in this project is 3.4.1.
 * Set environment variables: Add the Spark installation directory to the system's `PATH` environment variable.
 Additionally, set the `HADOOP_HOME` and `JAVA_HOME` environment variables to the corresponding paths for your Hadoop and Java installations (if applicable).

 Configure Spark: In the Spark installation directory, find the `conf` folder and locate the `spark-env.sh.template` file.
 Create a copy of this file and rename it to `spark-env.sh`.